pavelee/react-content-manager/README.md

 export default cmConfig;
 ```

-3. Create cm.persister.config.js in your root directory.
+### Create cm.persister.ts in your root directory.

-`
-Architecture Note:
+`Architecture Note:
 We are separating persister from configuration because of nature of React Server Component.
-We need to asure it will work on client side, because component edition need interactivity
+We need to asure it will work on client side, because component edition need interactivity`
-`

 ```javascript
 "use client";